The Food Apartheid Series Part 2: Food Access

 We pulled up to a grocery store and stopped in the parking lot as the women flipped through their sale papers one last time.
 I remember wanting to ask why we drove so far away just to go to the grocery store.
 We went inside, and as we walked up and down the long isles of produce, Mommy Tis pointed out every single vegetable or fruit that we couldn’t get at the store near us.
 She pointed out that this food would last longer because it wasn't covered in bruises or already close to spoiling.
 I helped her fill her bags with cucumbers, tomatoes, pineapple, papayas, plantain, and a host of other life-giving foods.

-I got to eat a plumb on the way home as I wondered quietly to myself.
+I got to eat a plum on the way home as I wondered quietly to myself.
 I had so many questions.
 Why was that food different?
 Why was it so far away?
 Where did they get it?
 Why didn’t our store have the same thing?
 Later that evening while recapping our days, I told my parents the name of the store I went to that day.
 I don’t remember the name of the store now, but I do remember that my parents were shocked that we drove so far.
 The store we went to was easily 40 minutes away, but I remember my dad said it was “worth it for the good produce”.

 After that, the trips to our local grocery store felt dark.
 It was 5 minutes away by car, which was a privilege in and of itself.
 Now, the floors looked dirty, and the bruises on the peppers and cucumbers outweighed the fresh flesh.
 The smells from the meat and fish department became sickening, and the sticky wheels on the carts etched in me feelings of despondency and frustration.